dotnet/BenchmarkDotNet/docs/articles/guides/console-args.md

 * `--cliPath` custom Path for dotnet cli
 * `--coreRt` path to ILCompiler for CoreRT
 * `--info` prints environment configuration including BenchmarkDotNet, OS, CPU and .NET version
+* `--list` (Default: Disabled) Prints all of the available benchmark names.
+Flat/Tree